mapbender/mapbender-documentation/en/functions/editing/digitizer/digitizer_configuration.rst

 * **tableFields:** define the columns for the feature table.
    * definition of a colum: [table column]: {label: [label text], width: [css-definition, like width]}
-* **searchType:** search extent in the map, display of all features in the result table or only features displayed in the current extent [all / currentExtent], default is currentExtent
+* **searchType:** search extent in the map, display of all features in the result table or only features displayed in the current extent [all / currentExtent] (default: currentExtent).
 * **showExtendSearchSwitch:** Activate or deactivate the display of the searchType selectbox for searching in the curret extent [true/false]
 * **view:** Settings for the object result table
    * Detailed information on possible configurations under https://datatables.net/reference/option/